dobrosketchkun/keysword/README.md

 ## Features

-- Generate key pairs deterministically from a strong password.
+- Generate key pairs deterministically from a strong password or any file.
 - Supports Curve25519, P-256, RSA, and Bitcoin keys.
 - Implements a branching mechanism to enhance security.
 - Keys can be saved in JSON format or as separate files.